 Whilst Excel is a powerful tool, especially for data analysis, it’s just not built for project management.
 If you have any doubts, read some of the horror stories compiled by the European Spreadsheet Risk Interest Group.
 The very existence of such a group is pretty significant!

-Here are 5 reasons not to use Excel for project management.
+5 Reasons Not to use Excel for Project Management

 Depending on the size and complexity of individual projects, and the number of projects currently underway, it’s easy to waste significant time updating and double checking project information.